 If you slipped and fell in a Lowe’s home improvement store, here are crucial steps you need to take:

 - Determine the extent of your injuries.
 If you fall, try not to move immediately.
 Look for signs of a concussion before attempting to walk.
 Call for medical attention.

 - Document the incident.
 Take pictures and videos of your surroundings, emphasizing the object or person that caused your accident.
 Ask for eyewitnesses’ names and contact numbers, if there are any.
 Call a manager so they can file a Lowes incident report

 - Go to the doctor.
 Even if you have not suffered a serious injury, get a medical check-up.
 Only an accurate diagnosis helps ensure that you have no underlying injuries.
 It also gives you a medical report to use for your claim.

 - Call the police.
 If you are injured on someone else’s property, it is always a good idea to call law enforcement.
 In doing so, you create a police report that your attorney can use for your claim.

 - Observe your signs and symptoms for the following days.
 Not all injuries manifest immediately.
 Many symptoms of a concussion appear a few hours after getting injured.
 Once you notice something unusual with your body, go to a doctor as soon as possible.

 - Call your attorney.
-A lawyer working on your behalf can begin gathering evidence to assist winning a case against the store.
+A Lowe’s accident attorney working on your behalf can begin gathering evidence to assist in winning a case against the store.
 To know how you can sue Lowes for your injury, call (888) 424-5757.

 Recent Lowes Lawsuit: Case With $16.4 Million Verdict